Call Now for a Free

 If you’re in the market for a used car, asking a few questions and taking some precautionary steps could save you from buying a flood-damaged vehicle.

-If you unknowingly purchased a water-damaged car, contact consumer law attorney Leslie A. Goller who represents customers with consumer disputes.
+If you unknowingly purchased a water-damaged car, contact a consumer law attorney at Terrell Hogan Law who represents customers with consumer disputes.

 SHARE THIS ARTICLE